alanbato/dar/README.md

 $ pip install dar
 ```

-Although _Dar_ is written in Python, it is language agnostic and can be used in _virtuall_ any project.
+Although _Dar_ is written in Python, it is language agnostic and can be used in _virtually_ any project.

 ### Usage